Conics, Twistors, and anti-self-dual tri-K\"ahler metrics: Anti--self--dual conformal structures in dimension four

 \section{Anti--self--dual conformal structures in dimension four}

 This is the main section of our paper.
-Given a function $F$ in the range of the Penrose--Radon transform from \S\ref{sec_radon}, we shall construct an anti--self--dual metric $\gamma$ on a hypersurface $X$ given by the zero set of $F$ in $M$.
+Given a function $F$ in the range of the Penrose--Radon transform from \S\ref{sec_radon}, we shall construct an anti--self--dual metric $\gamma$ on the hypersurface $X$ given by the zero set of $F$ in $M$.
 The twistor space of $(X, \gamma)$ fibers holomorphically over $\CP^2$, and the twistor curves project to the four--parameter family of conics in $\CP^2$ such that the cohomology class corresponding to $F$ vanishes on this family.
 The resulting conformal structure is equivalent to that constructed by Moraru \cite{moraru}, but our procedure is different and leads to an explicit metric (which we call barycenter in \S\ref{bary_section}), which admits three linearly independent solutions to the conformal Killing--Yano equations.
 Thus the barycenter metric is conformal to K\"ahler in three different ways.
 In \S\ref{sec_asd_ex} we shall give several examples of this construction.
+We shall prove \begin{theo1} Let $F:M\rightarrow \R$, and let $X$ be a four--manifold defined by